tarang1998/docker-k8s/README.md

         - Test durations should be sufficient to gather meaningful data (e.g., 10 minutes per scenario).

     - Monitoring and Metrics Collection
-        - Set up monitoring tools, such as Prometheus, Grafana, or AWS CloudWatch, to collect and visualize metrics.
         - Capture pod-level CPU and memory utilization during load testing.

 - Reporting and Analysis